footios/freeCodeCamp---JavaScript/README.md

  ## <a name="whereBelong"/> Where do I Belong [FCC Solutions](https://guide.freecodecamp.org/certifications/javascript-algorithms-and-data-structures/basic-algorithm-scripting/where-do-i-belong/)
 Return the lowest index at which a value (second argument) should be inserted into an array (first argument) once it has been sorted.
 The returned value should be a number.
 For ex. getIndexToIns([20,3,5], 19) should return 2 because once the array has been sorted it will look like [3,5,20] and 19 is less than 20 (index 2) and greater than 5 (index 1).
+There are more siple solutions in FCC/
+I always try to hard to be smart, I quess.
+Or is it because I'm new to programming.

 ```
     function getIndexToIns(arr, num) {